Unknown6656/AutoIt-Interpreter/readme.md

 ## Usage

-After having built the interpreter from source (via cmd line or VS), use the following command to execute it as follows:
+After having built the ~interpreter~interpiler from source (via cmd line or VS), use the following command to execute it as follows:
 ```bash
 # linux/unix/mac:
 $ cd CSAutoItInterpreter/bin